HETDEX/pyhetdex/doc/source/dither_file.rst

     -O ORDER_BY, --order-by ORDER_BY
-                            If given, order the ``basenames`` files by the value of the header keyword 'order_by' (default: None) -e EXTENSION, --extension EXTENSION
+                            If given, order the ``basenames`` files by the value of the header keyword 'order_by' (default: None) --use-hetpupil          Use $CUREBIN/hetpupil to get the relative illumination from the files passed via basename.
+The ``extension`` is used to have valid file names. (default: False) -e EXTENSION, --extension EXTENSION
-                            If 'order_by' is given, add 'extension' to the basenames to create valid file names (default:
+                            Extension appended to the base names to create valid file names (default: _L.fits)
-                            _L.fits)
     -d DITHERPOS [DITHERPOS ...], --ditherpos DITHERPOS [DITHERPOS ...]
                             Dither postions (default: [0.0, -1.27, -1.27, 0.0,
                             0.73, -0.73])